B.A., Physics and Mathematics, Northwestern University, 1976

 When things are really small, the laws of physics are different.
 Electrons surrounding the nucleus of an atom behave nothing like planets orbiting their sun.
-Indeed, the negatively charged so-called particles are not even particles in the classical sense, displaying many wavelike properties and surrounding the nucleus more like a planet’s atmosphere than its satellite.
+Indeed, the negatively charged so-called particles are not even particles in the classical sense, displaying many wavelike properties and surrounding the nucleus more like a planet’s atmosphere than its satellites.

 This very small-scale physics—quantum mechanics—is what fascinates Michael Weinert.